UBIEEE/Getting-Started-2023/README.md

 ### IntelliJ IDEA

 IntelliJ Idea is a powerful IDE for Java development.
 It has many features that make it a great choice for developing programs in Java.
 We will be using IntelliJ Idea to write all of our Java code.
 You can download IntelliJ Idea from [here](https://www.jetbrains.com/idea/download/).
 IntelliJ is nice because it will also take care of your GitHub credentials for you, meaning that you won't have to create a SSH key.
+IntelliJ has a free community edition that is more than enough for our purposes.
+You may also apply for a free student license to use the Ultimate edition, but this is not necessary.

 If you are planning on using or working on the simulator at all, you will working in IntelliJ as the simulator is a Java program.